rasterio/rasterio/docs/cli.rst

     $ rio convert in16.tif out8.tif --dtype uint8 --scale-ratio 0.0625

-Format specific creation options may also be passed using --co.
+Format specific creation options may also be passed using ``--co``.
 To tile a new GeoTIFF output file, add the following.

 .. code-block:: console